This tiny town on the Central Coast is packed with art, culture, and great food and drink.

 Don't be fooled by Carmel's sleepy charm.
-This town packs a ton into a seven-block stretch of Ocean Avenue.
+This town packs a ton of things to do into a seven-block stretch of Ocean Avenue.
 You'll find history, art, and culture—plus a beach ready for bonfires, barbecues, and off-leash pets any time of year.
 See maps at carmelcalifornia.org.
 Area code is 831.

 1 A Spanish-era man and woman sculpted by Jo Mora bow and curtsy to each other in El Paseo Courtyard amid colorful tiles lining colonial revival buildings.
 It's one of 40 courtyards in town, among them Piccadilly Park and Cinderella Lane.

 2 Shoppers gravitate to the nostrano salumi at Salumeria Luca, a new take-out deli.
 The salumi picnic pack comes with eight kinds of cured meat, cheese, olives, and crostini.
 Savor it all at nearby Devendorf Park.
 625-0264, salumerialuca.com.

 3 The cheery fire pits and view at Vesuvio's Starlight 65° Rooftop Lounge can make for a cozy evening with new friends.
 Try a negroni vecchio.
 626-7373, chefpepe.com/vesuvio-erupts.

 4 Fruity Paraiso pinot noir wins praise at Figge Cellars Tasting Bar, one of seven winery tasting rooms on the Carmel Wine Walk by-the-Sea.
 Buy a $65 tasting passport at the Chamber of Commerce visitor center (624-2522) or at carmelcalifornia.org.